 As you build different views, use Explain Data as a jumping-off point to help you explore your data more deeply and ask better questions.

 Note: Explain Data is a tool that uncovers and describes relationships in your data.
 It can't tell you what is causing the relationships or how to interpret the data.
 You are the expert on your data.
 Your domain knowledge and intuition is key in helping you decide what characteristics might be interesting to explore further using different views.
-For more information, see What is Explain Data? and How to use Explain Data in the flow of analysis.
+For more information, see How Explain Data Works and Requirements and Considerations for Using Explain Data.

 Steps to use Explain Data

 To use Explain Data in a view, you must be able to edit a view in Tableau Desktop, Tableau Online, or Tableau Server.

 Build a visualization.
 Make sure it uses a measure that is aggregated with SUM, AVG, COUNT, COUNTD, or AGG.

 In Tableau Online or Tableau Server, you will need to open a view for editing (click Edit in the toolbar).